Distributed Workers

 These values are persisted in the per-user workspace copy of app_settings.toml, so future snippet generations stay aligned with the same cluster definition.

-Screenshot of the ORCHESTRATE page showing system settings, install, distribute, and run areas.
+Screenshot of the ORCHESTRATE page showing deployment toggles and generated setup code.

-ORCHESTRATE is where you define distributed worker settings, run INSTALL, inspect distribution, and generate the final run snippet.
+ORCHESTRATE is where you define worker settings and generate the snippets used for install, distribution, and run.

 Step 2: Let ORCHESTRATE Generate the Snippet